robsonalvesbh/robsonalves.dev/posts/2020-05-01-x-simple-tips-to-write-a-better-code.md

 ## Avoid to set value as Hard Coding

 If you see the numbers 6,283 or 299792458 in an equation, can you quickly know what they mean?
 Probably not.

-This is the problem when you set a value hard coding, you
+This is the problem when you set a value hard coding, you hide the real meaning of the values ​​and make the code difficult to understand for developers who are not inserted in the same context that the code.

-você esconde o real significado dos valores e dificulta o entendimento do código para desenvolvedores que não estao acasdasd--inserinse
+The objective of